mnem/SparrowBones/README.md

 Installation
 ============

-After cloning this repository and updating the submodules, run the installation script in the root of the repository:
+After cloning this repository, run the installation script in the root of the repository:

     git clone git://github.com/mnem/SparrowBones.git
     cd SparrowBones
-    git submodule update --init
     ./install.rb

 It makes sure your Xcode template folder exists, tries to work out which